hall-n/hall-n.github.io/論文/Tokugawa Lenience of Peasant Pilgrimage.md

 In Ambros's research (2008)

-Ambros concludes that the pilgrimage to Ōyama, a popular shrine in the Kanto region, she argues that the community-building aspects pilgrimage reinforced social harmony, therefore, the bakufu was not against it.
-"The few regulations that pertained to it were not so much meant to limit the pilgrimage to Ōyama but more to ensure that pilgrims did not extend their pilgrimages unduly and maintained order on their journeys" (Ambros 2008, 173).

-This increase in commerce brought by tourism from the pilgrims was not lost on the bakufu, she argues.

 when the Ōyama clergy was supported by the bakufu authorities when they faced the **dispute in 1660s** (ibid, 90).